ESPRI-Mod/synda/sdt/doc/sdt_conf.md

 Override the default data path

-Note: the default data path is '$HOME/sdt/data' for source installation and '/srv/synda/sdt' for system package installation.
+Default: '$HOME/sdt/data' for source installation and '/srv/synda/sdt' for system package installation.

-Default: ""

 --------------------------------------------------------